avvydomains/integration-examples/nft-resolver/README.md

 4. `npx hardhat run --network localhost scripts/init-dev.js` initializes the mock contracts & funds dev wallet
 5. `(cd frontend && npx parcel index.html)` starts the frontend bundler

+## Deployment

+### Environment Variables

+- `DEVELOPER_PRIVATE_KEY`: A private key to deploy the contracts.
+Your domain must be held in this wallet for the setup scripts to work.
+You can transfer the domain to a different wallet afterwards.
+- `NFT_CONTRACT_ADDRESS`: Address of the ERC721 contract to use with the resolver.
+- `REGISTRY_DOMAIN_NAME`: The .avax name that you are using for the registry.
+For example, `nftreg.avax`.

+### Instructions

+#### Mock NFT Setup

+Optionally, you can deploy our mock NFT by running `npx hardhat deploy --tags NFT --network mainnet`.
+After you are finished, copy the contract address and set it in the `NFT_CONTRACT_ADDRESS` environment variable.

+If you have an existing ERC721 NFT that you want to set configure, simply set the `NFT_CONTRACT_ADDRESS` environment variable to reference that NFT.

+#### Deployment

+Make sure you have set up the environment variables properly.

+1. `npm install`
+2. `npx hardhat deploy --tags NameResolver --network mainnet --export-all frontend/contracts.json` to deploy the resolver to mainnet
+3. `npx hardhat run --network mainnet scripts/init-mainnet.js` configures your registry domain name.
+In order for this to work, you must hold the domain name in the wallet identified by `DEVELOPER_PRIVATE_KEY`.